 More about fruits that begin with the letter A

 Apples are the most popular that come to mind we think of fruits that start with A and even foods that start with A. For good reason since A is for Apple is a very common chant in pre k and kindergarten.

-What is an apricot?
-Unlike apple which is popular a kind may find it difficult saying what an apricot is.
-Apricots are rounded fruits that are light yellow to orange in color.
-They have a velvet u skin tart flavor and soft texture like peaches.
-They are usually eaten raw and can be used to make jam.
+Unlike apple which is popular a kid may find it difficult saying what an apricot is.
+Apricots have velvet skin and are known for their sweet and tangy flavor, and they are often used to make jams, in desserts and other sweet dishes they have a soft texture like peaches and are usually eaten raw.

 Akwu is what the Igbos of Eastern Nigeria call Palm fruits.
 These palm fruits are processed locally into palm oil and of the by products is used to cook banga soup and ofe Akwu.
 Akwu is used to make African Palm oil.
 After the flesh is taken off through cooking and further processing.
 That stone can be cracked and the little white ‘seeds’ are eaten.
 They taste like coconut.

 Did you know avocados are fruits and not vegetables.
 If your mouth is agape at the moment, close it cos that was me too.
 Avocados are rich in healthy fats which helps to keep you fuller for longer.